Skip to Content

 The underparts are white with narrow dark streaks and buff flanks, and the upper parts are brown with dark markings and a small patch of white in the wing.

-During the winter months, male Lark Buntings molt into a plumage that resembles the female but are darker with more black on the face and more white in the wing.
-No matter what plumage a Lark Bunting may have, in flight, this bird species shows an obvious white patch in the wing and a white tip to the tail.
+During the winter months, male Lark Buntings molt into a plumage that resembles the female but is darker, with more black on the face and more white on the wing.
+No matter what plumage a Lark Bunting may have, in flight, this bird species shows an obvious white patch on the wing and a white tip on the tail.

 Call